 How Often and How Much to Drink while Running on a Treadmill?

 Then again, if you are in for a longer working out session, then it is recommended that you gulp down at least one to two hours before exercising.
-The recommended amount of water that you need to drink is sixteen ounces.
+The recommended amount that you need to drink is sixteen ounces of water.

 Bear in mind that you will sweat more when you start to run, so hydration is very necessary.
 However, this does not mean that you consume excessive water.
-The recommended amount is five to twelve ounces every fifteen to twenty minutes.
+The recommended amount is five to twelve ounces of water every 15 to 20 minutes.

 Which to Choose: Water or Isotonic and Electrolyte Drinks?